oracle-quickstart/oci-datastax/README.md

 ![](./images/04%20-%20terraform%20apply.png)

 ## SSH to a Node
-These machines are using CentOS.
-The default login is opc.
+These machines are using Ubuntu 16.
+The default login is ubuntu.
 You can SSH into the machine with a command like this:

-    ssh -i ~/.ssh/oci opc@<Public IP Address>
+    ssh -i ~/.ssh/oci ubuntu@<Public IP Address>

 DSE is installed under `/opt/???/bin`.
 You can debug deployments by investigating the cloud-init log file `/var/log/messages`.
 You'll need to `sudo su` to be able to read it.